 Maybe you don’t want to build the next hit augmented reality game (or maybe you do–again, more power to you!), but you’re here because you want to learn some Unity!
-We’ve put together a list of 5 solid Unity game development tutorials.
+We’ve put together a list of 8 solid Unity game development tutorials.

 Unity Site and YouTube

 The official Unity 3D tutorials, from Unity itself, are divided into two sections.
 There are tutorials for learning the actual engine, then there are “services and production” tutorials, which teach you some “extra” features we’ll talk about later.

 The tutorials for learning the engine will walk you through building different games.
 For beginners, there’s a “Roll-a-ball” tutorial.
-It’s a nine part tutorial that does a good job of holding your hand through the process.
+It’s a nine-part tutorial that does a good job of holding your hand through the process.

 When you have roll-a-ball down, you can move into the “space shooter” tutorial section, where you’ll build a game revolving around asteroid blasting.
 We could all use more asteroid blasting.

 Amidst these game-building tutorials, you’ll find other useful gems.
 One of the standouts is the procedural cave generation tutorial.
-It’s a tutorial that…yes, that teaches you how to procedurally generate caves.
+It’s a tutorial that…yes, teaches you how to procedurally generate caves.
 It’s a 9 part tutorial, and it’s for advanced scripting designers only!
 Don’t skip the basics and jump to procedural cave generation, you wild animals!